clasqm/yabasiclibs/linuxmisc/README.md

 This library also contains some routines ported from my libraries originally developed under yab for Haiku.

 These routines make heavy use of *system()* and *system$()* commands, and some write temporary files, work on them, and read them back.
 They. will.  slow. your. programs. down. a. lot.
 Also, ensuring that you (or your users) have the appropriate packages installed will be up to you.
-The routines themselves only check for the existence of the binary and exit if it is not found.
-All I can tell you is that every utility used here was found in the Ubuntu repositories. *apt-cache search* is your friend.
+The routines themselves only check for the existence of the binary and exit with an error message if it is not found.
+All I can tell you is that every utility used here was found in the Debian/Ubuntu repositories. *apt-cache search* is your friend.

 All routines are case-sensitive.